-A building or structure shall be used only for the following purposes principal uses and structures: Detailed limitations and standards for these uses may be found in Article III, Section 1.
+A building or structure shall be used only for the following purposes: Detailed limitations and standards for these uses may be found in Article III, Section 1.

-- 1. Adaptive reuse of historic structures for permitted principal uses. - 1.2.
-Detached single family dwellings - 2.3.
-Two-family dwellings - 3.4.
-Town houses, subject to site plan review - 4.5.
-Multi-family dwellings, subject to site plan review - 5.6.
-Rooming, boarding, and lodging houses - 6.7.
-Houses of worship, subject to site plan review - 7.8.
-Convents, monasteries etc., subject to site plan review - 8.9.
-Financial institutions, subject to site plan review - 9.10.
-Fire and rescue stations, subject to site plan review - 10.11.
-Dinner theaters and playhouses, subject to site plan review - 11.12.
-Offices administrative, business, sales, and professional, subject to site plan review - 12.13.
-Personal wireless facilities collocated. - 13.14.
-Public uses, buildings, and utilities. - 14.15.
-Restaurants without drive through facilities limited to 75 seats, subject to site plan review - 15.16.
+- 1. Detached single family dwellings - 2.
+Two-family dwellings - 3.
+Town houses, subject to site plan review - 4.
+Multi-family dwellings, subject to site plan review - 5.
+Rooming, boarding, and lodging houses - 6.
+Houses of worship, subject to site plan review - 7.
+Convents, monasteries etc., subject to site plan review - 8.
+Financial institutions, subject to site plan review - 9.
+Fire and rescue stations, subject to site plan review - 10.
+Dinner theaters and playhouses, subject to site plan review - 11.
+Offices administrative, business, sales, and professional, subject to site plan review - 12.
+Personal wireless facilities collocated. - 13.
+Public uses, buildings, and utilities. - 14.
+Restaurants without drive through facilities limited to 75 seats, subject to site plan review - 15.
 Funeral homes, subject to site plan review

-- 16.17.
-Neighborhood retail businesses which supply household commodities on the premises such as groceries, meats, dairy products, baked goods, or other foods, drugs, notions, flowers or hardware. - 17.18.
-Curio shops, craft shops, antique stores, and similar uses consistent with the character of the town area. - 18.19.
-Personal service establishments which perform services on the premises for persons residing in adjacent residential areas such as shoe repair, dry cleaners, tailors, laundromats, beauty parlors, barber shops, and the like. - 19.20.
-Recreational uses indoor, commercial, i.e. game courts, swimming pools, and other like private recreational facilities, subject to site plan review. - 20.21.
-Existing commercial or industrial uses and structures in the Village District. - 21.22.
-Agriculture - 22.23.
-Mobile homes existing and in use as of January 16, 1996 - 23.24.
-Marine supply store including indoor outboard motor sales, subject to site plan review. - 24.25.
-New and used boat sales, boat and outboard motor repairs and boat storage, - 25.26.
-Up to 30 self-storage units in 1 building not to exceed 100 square feet of floor space per unit, subject to site plan review. - 26.27.
+- 16. Neighborhood retail businesses which supply household commodities on the premises such as groceries, meats, dairy products, baked goods, or other foods, drugs, notions, flowers or hardware. - 17.
+Curio shops, craft shops, antique stores, and similar uses consistent with the character of the town area. - 18.
+Personal service establishments which perform services on the premises for persons residing in adjacent residential areas such as shoe repair, dry cleaners, tailors, laundromats, beauty parlors, barber shops, and the like. - 19.
+Recreational uses indoor, commercial, i.e. game courts, swimming pools, and other like private recreational facilities, subject to site plan review. - 20.
+Existing commercial or industrial uses and structures in the Village District. - 21.
+Agriculture - 22.
+Mobile homes existing and in use as of January 16, 1996 - 23.
+Marine supply store including indoor outboard motor sales, subject to site plan review. - 24.
+New and used boat sales, boat and outboard motor repairs and boat storage, - 25.
+Up to 30 self-storage units in 1 building not to exceed 100 square feet of floor space per unit, subject to site plan review. - 26.
 Data processing centers, subject to site plan review++